tomclose/new_notes/_sessions/html2/2_pushing_to_github.md

 ![Creating a repo on GitHub](/assets/create_repo.png)

-Follow the instructions, calling it something like `first_site`.
+Follow the instructions, calling it something like `first_site`. **Do not** click the box which says 'Create a readme with this repository'.
 You'll get to a page when it'll describe how to get your code online.
 You want to follow the instructions for "Pushing an existing repository to github".

 ![Push repo to GitHub](/assets/push_repo_github.png)